payhota/pjtatlow.github.io/python_labs/lab2.md

 ---
 layout: labs
 title: Lab 2
-description: Variables, Operators, and Conditionals
+description: "Geometry Calculator: Variables, Operators, and Conditionals"
 ---

 ## Variables

-One of the most fundamental ideas in programming is the ability to store strings and numbers in variables.
+One of the most fundamental ideas in programming is the ability to store values in variables.
 This allows you manipulate numbers, combine strings, and keep track of all your values.
 As you'll quickly realize, variables are essential in any program.
-In Python, we have three basic types of variables: strings, integers, floats, and booleans.
+In Python, we have four basic types of variables: strings, integers, floats, and booleans.
 Strings are basically just a bunch of characters between double or single quotes.
 Integers are numbers that don't have decimal points, and floats are decimal numbers.
 Python can handle decimals up to 13 places.
 Both integers and floats can be positive or negative.
 Boolean values are just a fancy way of saying true or false.
 In Python we use the keywords `True` and `False`, making sure the first letter is capitalized.
 You'll see why we need these when we talk about conditional